 Cycling in Waterville

-Leave Waterville going towards Caherdaniel just after crossing bridge take a right where you see a sign for The Kerry Way.
-This road will take you past the Hogs Head Golf Links and pretty close to the coastline.
-Again this is pretty narrow.
+Leave Waterville going towards Caherdaniel, just after crossing bridge take a right where you see a sign for The Kerry Way.
+This road will take you past the Hogs Head Golf Club and close to the coastline.
+Again this is a narrow road.
 There are a few short climbs along the way, the longest being after passing Rineen pier on your right which will take you over the top into the townland of Rinearagh.
-Approx total

 Max approx 25km-30km.
 Again suits all type of cyclists.